OutNav Logo

 3. Develop and deliver training

-In the Library we have included a copy of our evidence standards template which gives guidance on how to assess progress.
+Within OutNav, the Library holds a copy of our evidence standards template which guides those working within OutNav on how to assess progress.
 This can be adapted by each organisation to reflect their own situation.

-At the individual level, the aim of this project is to support people to improve their wellbeing and to live better lives.
-We aim to achieve this by:
+At the individual level, our aim is to support people to improve their wellbeing and to live better lives.
+We plan to achieve this by:

-• Taking a person-centered approach and co-producing a programme of support with individuals
+• Taking a person-centred approach and co-producing a programme of support with individuals

 • Engaging and enabling people to identify what matters to them and establishing personal goals